RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ### PCSX2

 - Go to Settings -> Graphics -> Media Capture tab and under Screenshot Capture Setup, set Resolution to Internal Resolution (No Aspect Correction).
+If you have reason to believe it's better for the game, you can also use the Internal Resolution (Aspect Corrected) option.

 ![PCSX2 Screenshot Resolution setting](/pcsx2-screenshot-resolution.png)

 - To increase the internal resolution by 2x or 3x, go to Settings -> Graphics -> Rendering tab -> Internal Resolution.
 If you choose to do this, 3x Native is preferred for screenshots.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![PCSX2 Internal Resolution setting](/pcsx2-internal-resolution.png)